Designing Gabor windows using convex optimization: Design of optimal dual windows

-Compared to the previously discussed priors, $S_0$ optimization is considerably more expensive.
+Compared to the previously discussed priors, $S_0$-norm optimization is considerably more expensive.
 Since we are not aware of an explicit solution to the $S_0$ proximity operator, we propose its computation via an iteration based on ADMM~\cite{boyd2011distributed}.
-The number of required ADMM steps per PPXA iteration is low and scales well with $L$ (usually 3-4 steps provided sufficient precision), but each substep requires the computation of one full STFT and one inverse STFT, with a complexity of $\mathcal{O}(L^2 \log(L))$ each.
-An example for $S_0$ optimization is shown in Fig. \ref{fig:prior_s0}(a)(b).
+The number of required ADMM steps per PPXA (parallel proximal algorithm) iteration is low and scales well with $L$ (usually 3-4 steps provided sufficient precision), but each substep requires the computation of one full STFT and one inverse STFT, with a complexity of $\mathcal{O}(L^2 \log(L))$ each.

-In some cases, concentration can be further increased by a weighted $S_0$-norm prior.
+In some cases, concentration can be further increased and a desired trade-off between time- and frequency-concentration can be established by a weighted $S_0$-norm prior.
 The proximity operator is realized similar to the unweighted case.
-Fig. \ref{fig:prior_s0}(c)(d) shows an example using the circular weight
+Figure~\ref{fig:prior_s0}(c)(d) shows an example using the circular weight

 using the weight $w$ as defined above.
 While other weights are clearly feasible, the weight above has been tuned to yield good results in our experiments and is also used for Exp.
 1.

 \emph{c) Other cost functions:} The list of possible cost functions is vast and full exploration of the possibilities of convex optimization in window design is far beyond the scope of any single contribution.
 As a rather academic example, we propose a free design approach that selects the dual Gabor window closest to the linear span of a model window $g_{sh}$, i.e. we find